Skip to main content

 Watch a video detailing this process: Web of Science Core Collection: How to do a Cited Reference Search.

-A Cited Reference Search can also be carried out to determine citation counts for non-journal literature such as books, and to determine citation counts for items that have not been indexed in Web of Science, but have been cited by documents indexed in the resource.
+A Cited Reference Search can also be carried out to determine citation counts for items that have not been indexed in Web of Science, but have been cited by documents indexed in the resource.

 Google Scholar